The Best Hiking Clothes for Any Budget

 Insulate with These Hiking Mid-Layers

 Midlayers or a fleece, offer added protection from the cold.
 This is a great layer to stash in your bag on a summer day.
 Sounds crazy, but if you’re in the high-alpine and you sweat, you’ll want something to cover up with when you stop for a break.
+If you’re a three-season hiker, a fleecy mid layer is one of the best hiking clothes purchases you can make.

 High-End: La Sportiva Stellar Pullover ($85)